Learn more about the place we’re working to protect.

 In 2010 Parks Canada developed a draft park concept that would have protected over 286 square kilometres between the communities of Oliver, Cawston and Osoyoos.
 This proposed boundary area was only one third the size of the area that Parks Canada had originally sought to protect within the region.

-In 2015, the government of B.C. announced a protected areas framework for the South Okanagan-Similkameen which included their vision for a South Okanagan Similkameen National Park boundary.
+In 2015, the government of B.C. announced a protected areas framework for the South Okanagan-Similkameen which included their vision for a South Okanagan Similkameen National Park Reserve boundary.
 The province proposed a smaller concept area for a National Park Reserve than that proposed by Parks Canada, with the remaining areas being proposed to receive provincial conservancy status.

-We believe that any proposed boundaries for a South Okanagan Similkameen National Park Reserve should include all three of the areas identified by the Province within their protected areas framework as well Vaseux Lake and important connectivity corridors through the valley between the proposed areas to be included as part of a National Park Reserve.
+We believe that any proposed boundaries for a South Okanagan Similkameen National Park Reserve should include all three of the areas identified by the Province within their protected areas framework as well Vaseux and White Lakes and important connectivity corridors through the valley between the proposed areas to be included as part of a National Park Reserve.
 We wish to see a national park that protects a significant proportion of the important habitats that exist within our region.

 Why A National Park Reserve?